TheDataScienceLabs/DataLab_Multivariate_Calculus/book/intro.md

 <!-- To do this, navigate to *File*, *Save and Export Notebook as*, and then click on *PDF*.
 This will be further explained in class. -->

 If you have any questions or are experiencing any difficulties during these labs, please ask your TA for assistance.
 They are happy to help!

+## Acknowledgements

+The development of this course was supported by Purdue’s College of Engineering Honors Program and Purdue's Department of Mathematics.
+We thank Prof. Alina Alexeenko, Prof. Eric Nauman , Prof.  Kristina Bross, Prof. Milind Kulkarni, and Prof. Uli Walther for their invaluable input and support.
+Thank you to Ben Manning for help making the camera work.